 Natural language processing is a branch of artificial intelligence that enables computers to read, understand, and generate human language.
 For recruiters, it’s the technology that bridges the gap between how candidates describe themselves and how hiring teams search for them.

-Here's the core problem this technology solves.
-A software engineer's resume might say "built microservices architecture for real-time data pipelines."
-A job description for the same role might ask for "experience designing distributed systems."
+What this technology solves is a core problem every recruiter faces daily.
+A software engineer’s resume might say “built microservices architecture for real-time data pipelines.”
+A job description for the same role might ask for “experience designing distributed systems.”
 Those phrases describe overlapping skills, but a keyword search sees zero overlap.
-Natural language processing understands they're related.
+Natural language processing understands they’re related.

-This isn't a minor technical improvement.
-It fundamentally changes how recruiting tools find candidates.
+Far from a minor technical improvement, NLP changes how hiring tools find talent - fundamentally, not incrementally.
 AI adoption in HR tasks climbed to 43% in 2025, nearly doubling from 26% in 2024, per SHRM.
-That growth is driven largely by language processing capabilities - the ability to analyze text at scale with accuracy that keyword matching can't deliver.
+Language processing capabilities drive that growth - the ability to analyze text at scale with accuracy that keyword matching can’t deliver.

 For a deeper look at how AI sourcing uses NLP under the hood, see our guide to AI candidate sourcing.

 Semantic search is the single most impactful NLP capability for recruiters.
-Companies that use skills-based search on LinkedIn are 12% more likely to achieve quality hires, according to LinkedIn's Future of Recruiting 2025 report.
-That gap exists because semantic search understands meaning, while keyword search only matches strings of characters.
+Companies that use skills-based search on LinkedIn are 12% more likely to achieve quality hires, according to LinkedIn’s Future of Recruiting 2025 report.
+Semantic search understands meaning, while keyword search only matches strings of characters - that gap is why skills-based hiring is 12% more effective.

-Here's a concrete example.
-You're hiring a VP of Engineering.
-With Boolean search, you'd build a string like: "VP Engineering" OR "Vice President Engineering" OR "Head of Engineering."
-You'd miss candidates whose title is "Director of Platform" but who've done the exact same job.
-Semantic search finds them because it understands the role's function, not just its title.
+A concrete example makes this tangible.
+You’re hiring a VP of Engineering.
+With Boolean search, you’d build a string like: “VP Engineering” OR “Vice President Engineering” OR “Head of Engineering.”
+You’d miss candidates whose title is “Director of Platform” but who’ve done the exact same job.
+Understanding the role’s function (not just its title) is how semantic search surfaces them.

-The difference comes down to how each approach represents text.
+What differentiates the two approaches is how each one represents text.
 Keyword search treats words as standalone tokens.
-Semantic search converts text into numerical vectors - dense representations of meaning.
+Converting text into numerical vectors - dense representations of meaning - is how semantic search maps similarity.
 Two phrases that look nothing alike in text but mean similar things will have vectors that sit close together in mathematical space.
-That's what lets semantic search find the "Director of Platform" when you search for a VP of Engineering.
+This is what lets semantic search find the “Director of Platform” when you search for a VP of Engineering.

 LinkedIn has mapped over 38,000 skills into a dynamic Skills Ontology specifically for this purpose.
-When a recruiter searches for "machine learning," the system also returns candidates skilled in "deep learning," "neural networks," and "TensorFlow" - not because those words are synonyms, but because the ontology understands how those skills relate to each other in practice.
+When a recruiter searches for “machine learning,” the system also surfaces candidates skilled in “deep learning,” “neural networks,” and “TensorFlow.”
+Not because those words are synonyms - but because the ontology understands how those skills relate to each other in practice.

-Pin takes this approach further by applying semantic search across 850M+ candidate profiles.
+Extending this approach further, Pin applies semantic search across 850M+ candidate profiles.
 Rather than forcing recruiters to guess every possible way a candidate might describe their experience, the system interprets intent.
-Search for "someone who's built and scaled engineering teams at Series B startups," and the language processing layer translates that into the skills, titles, company stages, and experience patterns that match.
+Search for “someone who’s built and scaled engineering teams at Series B startups,” and the language processing layer translates that into the skills, titles, company stages, and experience patterns that match.

 Keyword Search vs Semantic Search: Qualified Matches Found

-5 Core NLP Capabilities That Recruiting Tools Use
+5 Core Capabilities of NLP Tools for Recruitment

 Not all NLP is created equal.
 Some tools apply it deeply across their entire workflow.
 Others use it for one narrow task and fill the rest with keyword matching.
-Here are the five NLP capabilities that separate genuine AI recruiting tools from repackaged search engines.
+Genuine NLP tools for recruitment apply language understanding across every stage of the hiring funnel.
+Here are the five capabilities that separate them from repackaged search engines.

 1. Resume Parsing and Entity Extraction

-Resume parsing is NLP's most established application in recruiting.
+Among NLP’s most established applications in recruiting is resume parsing.
 The system reads an unstructured resume - with all its inconsistent formatting, abbreviations, and creative layouts - and extracts structured data: job titles, employers, dates, skills, certifications, and education.
 Modern transformer-based parsers handle PDFs, Word documents, and even image-based resumes with OCR.

 Parsing quality matters more than most recruiters expect.
 Every downstream function - matching, screening, search - depends on it.
 If the parser misreads “10 years managing distributed engineering teams” as just “engineering,” then the match score, the screening decision, and the search ranking will all be wrong.
 For a deeper look at the tools handling this today, see our roundup of resume parsing tools.